Nitrokey/nitrokey-documentation/source/components/nitrokeys/passkey/faq.rst

 ====================

 **Q:** Which Operating Systems are supported?
-   Windows, Linux, and Mac OS X. Also some support (FIDO2) for Android.
+   Windows, Linux, macOS and BSD.
+Also FIDO2 is supported on Android and iOS.

 **Q:** What can I use the Nitrokey for?